Respirology journal covers

 • All APSR sanctioned events should have a scientific or educational purpose only.

-• The APSR has exclusive rights to selection of topics and speakers, irrespective of whether financial sponsorship from industry has been obtained (see below for specific company sponsored symposia).
+• The APSR has exclusive rights to the selection of topics and speakers, irrespective of whether financial sponsorship from industry has been obtained (see below for specific company sponsored symposia).

 • Educational or scientific material presented should be produced independently (not by the company)